ddanielbee/catflix/README.md

 The app used Angular.js as front-end framework.

+It had a very small development timeframe, just one day, so bugs are sure to exist.
+If you find any, let me know !

 I was in charge of development of this tiny app.
-Design and the whole idea came from the team over at [Elede Lab](http://eledelab.co)
+Design and the whole idea came from the team over at [Elede Lab](http://elede.milohaus.com), while I was working there.

-You can visit the app and spend some quality cat time at [Catflix](http://catflix.eledelab.co).
+You can visit the app and spend some quality cat time at [Catflix](http://catflix.milohaus.com).